google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 - Muted autoplay is always allowed.
 - Autoplay with sound is allowed if any of the following conditions are met:
-    - User interaction on origin (button click, navigation, etc.)
+    - User has interacted with the site (button click, navigation, etc.)
     - [Media Engagement Index](#mei) threshold is crossed (desktop only)
-    - User has added a [PWA] to their homescreen (mobile only)
+    - Site has been installed using the ["Add to Homescreen" flow] (mobile only)
-- Iframes will require autoplay [permission delegation](#iframe) from top-level origin.
+- Top frame can [delegate autoplay permission](#iframe) to their iframes to allow autoplay with sound.

 ### Media Engagement Index (MEI) {: #mei }